 Several of the library's research databases are especially well suited to ESLs student needs.
 Opposing Viewpoints, and CQ Researcher each allows students to easily bring up bundles of relevant journal articles with just a few simple a few clicks to "browse" a list of topics.
 Use the "Browse" topics button, located on the upper left hand corner of each database.

 Films on Demand contains video/films on numerous subjects.
-Use it to learn about your topic through a streaming video containing images, spoken English, and a written transcript.
+Use it to learn about your topic through a streaming video containing images, spoken English, and a text transcript.

 Informe is a Spanish language student research database.
 VOA presents the day's news in spoken intermediate English.
-Use General OneFile to read an easy newspaper USA Today.
+Read USA Today an easy daily newspaper.
 Use the MP3 audio playback feature to listen to the news stories to improve your listening comprehension.

 "CQ Researcher provides award winning in-depth coverage of the most important issues of the day.
 Our reports are written by experienced journalists, footnoted and professionally fact-checked.
 Full-length articles include an overview, historical background, chronology, pro/con feature, plus resources for additional research.
 Graphics, photos and short "sidebar" features round out the reports."